TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 1. If you have implemented your hash map correctly, the capacity of your new hash map will drop well below your load factor and you will notice that the nodes in your hash map are spread much evenly among your buckets.

-1. Now try to overwrite a few nodes using `set(key, value)`.
-By right, this should over-write the `values` of your nodes and not add new ones.
+1. With your new hash map, try overwriting a few nodes using `set(key, value)`.
+Again, this should only over-write existing `values` of your nodes.

 1. Test the other methods of your hash maps such as `get(key)`, `has(key)`, `remove(key)`, `length()`, `clear()`, `keys()`, `values()`, and `entries()` to check if they are still working as expected after expanding your hash map.